Karol Nawrocki: Legislative initiatives and vetoes

 Part of Nawrocki's conflict strategy against the Tusk cabinet is to use his privilege as president to introduce laws to parliament and to reshape coalition legislation by vetoing laws and re-submitting them with the disputed provisions removed.
-In the first weeks of Nawrocki's presidency, Nawrocki introduced legislature that would restore the old project of the Central Communication Port, abolish PIT for families with more than one child, increase the income tax threshold to an annual income of 140,000 PLN, extend the prohibition of sale of Polish land to foreigners.
-On 21 August, Nawrocki for the first time used the presidential veto against an omnibus bill regarding wind turbine deregulation and the extension of energy price freeze period, criticizing the deregulation as pushed by a wind turbine lobby and unsafe, stating he would propose his own price freeze bill.
+In the first weeks of Nawrocki's presidency, Nawrocki introduced legislation that would restore the old project of the Central Communication Port, abolish PIT for families with more than one child, increase the income tax threshold to an annual income of 140,000 PLN, extend the prohibition of sale of Polish land to foreigners.
+On 21 August, Nawrocki for the first time used the presidential veto against an omnibus bill regarding wind turbine deregulation and the extension of energy price freeze period, criticising the deregulation as pushed by a wind turbine lobby and unsafe, stating he would propose his own price freeze bill.

-On 3 November 2025, Nawrocki introduced a proposed bill titled "Retiring with Dignity", which would rise the minimum wage to 2,000 PLN (up from 1,878 PLN), and introduce the indexation of social pensions both as a percentage and by a fixed amount, with a guaranteed increase of at least 150 PLN for lowest pensions.
-Dual pension indexation was one of the Tusk's 100 pledges in the 2023 election.
+On 3 November 2025, Nawrocki introduced a proposed bill titled "Retiring with Dignity", which would raise the minimum wage to 2,000 PLN (up from 1,878 PLN), and introduce the indexation of social pensions both as a percentage and by a fixed amount, with a guaranteed increase of at least 150 PLN for the lowest pensions.
+Dual pension indexation was one of Tusk's 100 pledges in the 2023 election.

 Historical policy

-During his presidency, Nawrocki has been opposed to fascist Ukrainian symbolism and activities.
+During his presidency, Nawrocki has been opposed to Ukrainian ultranationalist and Nazi collaborationist symbolism and activities.
 Nawrocki pursued the criminalisation of Banderite ideology in Poland, including the equalisation of Banderite symbols with Nazi and communist symbolism.
 On 31 August 2025, the 45th anniversary of the August Agreements which created the Solidarity trade union, Nawrocki criticized former union leader and president Lech Wałęsa, stating that while Wałęsa cannot be forgotten, he must be correctly and truthfully remembered.

 Nawrocki advocates for pursuing World War II reparations from Germany, which Poland never received.
-On a WW2 anniversary on 1 September 2025, Nawrocki "unequivocally" demanded Germany pays Poland war reparations worth over 6 trillion PLN (1.4 trillion Euros), continuing the course set by the Law and Justice party.
+On a World War II anniversary on 1 September 2025, Nawrocki "unequivocally" demanded Germany pay Poland war reparations worth over 6 trillion PLN (1.4 trillion Euros), continuing the course set by the Law and Justice party.
 During a visit to Germany in September 2025, Nawrocki attempted to discuss the topic of war reparations, but was rejected, with Germany stating that the matter of war reparations is "definitively regulated".
 An alternative solution to paying war reparations proposed by Nawrocki was for Poland to receive financial aid for its military industry.